- Nusa Penida tour: 2 days in Bali paradise

 Mount Bromo is the most famous volcano in the Bromo Tengger Semeru National Park, though it is not the highest nor the most symmetrical or pretty.
 Located in the heart of East Java, its name derives from Brahma, the Hindu god of creation.
 Bromo is a Somma volcano at 2329 m above sea level, which means that it’s a caldera with a new cone partially formed inside.
 The moon-like ashen and rugged plains around is also one of its main attraction, with the most classic viewpoint of the area from a nearby mountain.

 Ijen Bromo tour: Mount Bromo tour package

-If you are going to Mount Bromo from Bali, then it only makes sense to stop by Kawah Ijen as well, since it is on the way there.
+If you are going to Mount Bromo from Bali, then it only makes sense to stop by Kawah Ijen as well since it is on the way there.
 There is no denying that this trip isn’t for everyone since the majority of the time will be spent in the minibus from one place to another, but it’s also an amazingly efficient way to hike Bromo and Ijen from Bali in one go.
-While it is a three-day tour, we started day one at 5pm and ended day three at 11pm, which means you are roughly ‘on the road’ for 54 hours.
+While it is a three-day tour, we started day one at

 The tour from IndoTravelTeam includes: